1. When would I need a freight forwarder and what does a freight forwarder do?

-6. What is break bulk cargoes and what type of cargoes are typically break bulk?
+6. What are break bulk cargoes and what type of cargoes are typically break bulk?

 In shipping, break bulk cargo or general cargo is a term that covers a large variety neither of goods that must be loaded individually, and not in intermodal containers nor in bulk as with oil or grain.
 Vessels that carry this kind of cargo are often called general cargo ships.
 The term break bulk derives from the phrase breaking bulk.
 These goods may be in shipping containers (bags, boxes, crates, drums, barrels).
 Unit loads of items secured to a pallet or skid are also used.
 Loading and discharging by break bulk is labor intensive.
 The cargo is brought to the dock next to the ship and then each individual item is lifted on board separately.
 Once on board each item must be stowed separately.
 A typical break bulk or bulk cargo would, all types of grain, logs, wood chips, packaged goods, steel slabs, wind mills and may others.

 7. What are bills of lading?